hardyyb2/react-templates/CONTRIBUTING.md

 - **Create an issue** : First step to contribute to the repository is to create the right issue.
 Add the right labels to your issue.
   [How to create a good issue ?](https://medium.com/nyc-planning-digital/writing-a-proper-github-issue-97427d62a20f)

   > Note - For a new template create an issue in this repository only.
-Name the issue as the technology being used. e.g. **react-redux-django**
+Name the issue as the technologies being used to create the new template. e.g. **react-redux-django**

 - **Create your repo** :

-  - Create a repo in your own Github and select _use as a template_ option
+  - Create a repo in your own Github account and select _use as a template_ option
   - Make changes to your repo by following your own design pattern and commmit style.
+    > Note - Please ensure to use the best design patterns in the respected language as well as a good folder structure.
+Please justify in the directory READMEs why you chose a particular structure
-  - Once you are ready with the repo, clone this repo, create a new branch with the name
+  - Once you are ready with the repo, clone this (react-templates) repo and create a new branch with the name
     `template/[issue-name]` e.g. template/react-redux-django
   - Make changes in the `.gitmodules` file and run
     `git submodule update --remote`